zephyrproject-rtos/zephyr/doc/guides/modules.rst

 * should verify basic usage of the module (configuration, functional APIs, etc.) that is integrated with Zephyr.
-* shall be built and executed (for example in QEMU) as part of sanitycheck runs in pull requests that introduce changes in module repositories.
+* shall be built and executed (for example in QEMU) as part of twister runs in pull requests that introduce changes in module repositories.

   .. note::